-Mayor Alex B. Morse- term 2 years – next election date Nov.
-2013.
+Mayor Alex B. Morse– term 4 years.
 Duties as described by City Charter.
 The executive powers of the city shall be vested solely in the mayor, and may be exercised by him either personally or through the several offices or boards of the city in their departments, under his general supervision and control.
 The mayor shall have the sole power of appointment to all the municipal offices established by or under this act, he may, except as otherwise provided, remove from office by written order any officer so appointed hereunder for any cause which he shall in his official discretion deem sufficient, which cause he shall assign in his order of removal.

-City Clerk Susan M. Egan - term 4 years – next election date Nov.
-2013.
-Duties as described by City Charter: The City Clerk shall have charge of all journals, records, papers and documents of the city, and do such other acts in his said capacity as the city council may require of him.
-He shall be the clerk of the city council and shall keep a journal of all votes and proceedings.
-He shall engross all the ordinances passed by the city council in a book provided for that purpose, and shall add proper indexes; which book shall be deemed a public record of such ordinances.
-He shall perform such other duties as are required by law or shall be prescribed by the city council.
+City Clerk Brenna Murphy-McGee – term 4 years.
+Duties as described by City Charter: The City Clerk shall have charge of all journals, records, papers and documents of the city, and do such other acts in their said capacity as the city council may require of them.
+They shall be the clerk of the city council and shall keep a journal of all votes and proceedings.
+They shall engross all the ordinances passed by the city council in a book provided for that purpose, and shall add proper indexes; which book shall be deemed a public record of such ordinances.
+They shall perform such other duties as are required by law or shall be prescribed by the city council.

 Share This Page